 The result of those steps is what I am and where I am now, in this moment. الحمد لله

 My greatest moments of despair had brought me closest to the knowledge of my Creator.
 It was when I found my Rabb, that I found myself, my purpose, and my calling.

 As a Muslimah, I believe that we are all here in this dunya to serve a purpose.
 Now, as a Level 10 Muslimah Coach, I harbor one other belief–the belief that Allah has put me on this journey to lend a hand to my sisters in deen find their purpose as well.

 That brings me here, where I am doing what I know to do best, in being–not just your coach, but also–your friend and ally.

 I am Umm Rayyan, and this is my journey.

 Seema Umm Rayyan has graduated with a bachelors degree in psychology from the University of Madras.
 She also completed the fundamentals of Islam course from IRGC (Chennai).
 She is currently pursuing an Associate degree in Islamic Psychology from the Islamic Online University (IOU) and a diploma in CBT from the Centre of Excellence (UK).

 She was a former volunteer counselor at Ar- Rajaa the hope Islamic counseling services.
 She devised and co-founded Solace Islamic Assistance, a community service program.
 She was the architect of The Habit Effect Workshops conducted under the Solace Islamic Assistance banner.

-She operates as a life/transformation coach under her business name Level 10 Muslimah, and is the creator of the Nafs Connection and The Journaling Muslimahs Programs, under the level 10 Muslimah banner.
+She operates as a spiritual contentment coach and self awareness facilitator under her business name Level 10 Muslimah, and is the creator of the Nafs Connection and The Journaling Muslimahs Programs, under the level 10 Muslimah banner.